Nicu101/Space-Explorer-and-The-Federation-HQ/README.md

 there.

 # Federation HQs
-   and experiments to complete.
+   Federation HQs are responsible not only for space exploration, but they each have a multitude of other tasks and experiments to complete.
 Because everyone at the Federation HQ is super important and super busy, it is possible to have large time periods when they simply do not answer.
 In this new society, bureaucracy has reached new, previously undreamed-of levels, so it is not clear when the HQs stop answering and when they start again.